Olympic National Park – Weather, Lodging, Map, News

 Weather Report

 Even during the summer, the temperature of this park can vary from 10 to 20 degrees.
-And this is more common, especially for the higher elevations and alongside the coast.
-So it will be best to check the current weather forecast or have a chat with the weather hotline of the park at 360-565-3131 before you are planning a visit.
+This is more common, especially at higher elevations and alongside the coast.

 Lodging Best Places To Stay

-When you are planning to spend a few days there, Olympic National Park lodging has two types of options for you.
+When you are planning to spend a few days there, Olympic National Park lodging has two options for you.
 You can either choose some lodging options that will offer you a place to stay inside the park, or you can choose to lodge outside the park.

 Lodging Inside The Park

-Throughout the Olympic National Park, there are several cabins and lodges, which are ready to offer you a range of accommodations.
+Throughout the Olympic National Park, there are several cabins and lodges which are ready to offer you a range of accommodations.
 You can choose from a range of rooms in historic hotels dating back to the early 1900s, rustic cabins, or modern motel-type accommodations.

 Hotel Name | Season 2021 | Accommodations | Amenities | Reservations |